Tail: Function

 Tails are also used for communication and signalling.
 Most canines use their tails to communicate mood and intention.
 Some deer species flash the white underside of their tails to warn other nearby deer of possible danger, beavers slap the water with their tails to indicate danger, felids raise and quiver their tails while scent-marking, and canids (including domestic dogs) indicate emotions through the positioning and movement of their tails.
 Rattlesnakes perform tail vibration to generate a distinct rattling noise that signals aggression and warns potential predators to stay away.
+Rodents are also capable of tail-rattling and display this behavior in a variety of contexts.

 Some species of lizard (e.g. geckos) can self-amputate ("cast") their tails from their bodies to help them escape predators, which are either distracted by the wriggling detached tail or only manages to seize the severed tail while the lizard flees.
 Tails cast in this manner generally grow back over time, though the replacement is typically darker in colour than the original and contains only cartilage, not bone.
-Various species of rat demonstrate a similar function with their tails, known as degloving, in which the outer layer is shed in order for the animal to escape from a predator.
+Various species of rodents demonstrate a similar function with their tails, known as degloving, in which the outer layer is shed in order for the animal to escape from a predator.

 Most birds' tails end in long feathers called rectrices.
 These feathers are used as a rudder, helping the bird steer and maneuver in flight; they also help the bird to balance while it is perched.
 In some species—such as birds of paradise, lyrebirds, and most notably peafowl—modified tail feathers play an important role in courtship displays.
 The extra-stiff tail feathers of other species, including woodpeckers and woodcreepers, allow them to brace themselves firmly against tree trunks.

+Neuronal control

+Recent work has identified a specialized neural system for controlling the mouse tail during balance-related behavior In mice, motor neurons innervating proximal and distal tail muscles are located in sacral and coccygeal spinal segments, with distal-muscle motor neurons positioned more caudally and having smaller cell bodies than those innervating proximal muscles.
+These spinal circuits receive descending input from vestibulospinal neurons, especially from the spinal vestibular nucleus (SpVN), which projects to tail-related regions of the sacral spinal cord and can directly contact tail motor neurons.
+Experimental optogenetic activation of this pathway showed that tail movements were most strongly evoked during challenging balance conditions, such as locomotion on a narrow ridge or during small balance perturbations.
+These findings suggest that neuronal control of the mouse tail is organized in a context-dependent manner, with vestibulospinal signals helping to recruit tail movements as part of postural stabilization.